Cryptozoology

 Age 22: My father and his fiance are killed in a motorcycle accident.
 I agonize over his last moments, convinced they were shaped by regret.
 I request a viewing of his body.
 The bruises on his knuckles are visible through layers of concealer, his hair politely combed.

 Age 23: My friend, Sadie, convinces me to pack my bags and head west.
 We rent a house.
-She feeds me, shows me how to grow vegetables, and lets me borrow her car.
+She feeds me, shows me how to grow vegetables, lets me borrow her car.
 I start therapy.

 Age 24: I get a job working with broken children.
 I get punched, kicked, and bitten.
 I make them breakfast, braid their hair, restrain them from hurting themselves.
 Most mornings, I’m up at 5:30am to ride my bike forty minutes through dull Pacific rain.
 It’s a crucial, minimum wage job.